Manfred von Richthofen: Tributes

 In 1941 a newly launched Kriegsmarine (German navy) seaplane tender received the name Richthofen.

-In 1968 Richthofen was inducted into the International Air & Space Hall of Fame.
+In 1968, Richthofen was inducted into the International Air & Space Hall of Fame.

 "Red Flag", the US Air Force's large scale training exercise held multiple times a year, was an outgrowth of Project Red Baron, which happened in three phases (c.
 1966 to c.
 1974) during the period of the Vietnam War.

 Red Baron Airport Airpark in Oasis, Idaho is named after him.

-Relics
+The Swedish metal band, Sabaton, released a single named after Richthofen called "The Red Baron" on 14 June 2019.
+The song detailed his exploits, while also utilizing a transposed variation of Bach's Fugue in G minor as an introduction.

+The YouTube series, Epic Rap Battles of History, on 12 December 2025, released a video featuring Richthofen as the "Red Baron" going against another famous world war fighter, Simo "White Death" Häyhä.

+Souvenirs

 Captain Roy Brown donated the seat of the Fokker triplane in which the German flying ace made his final flight to the Royal Canadian Military Institute (RCMI) in 1920.
 Apart from the triplane's seat, the RCMI, in Toronto, also holds a side panel signed by the pilots of Brown's squadron.
 The engine of Richthofen's Dr.I was donated to the Imperial War Museum in London, where it is still on display.
 The museum also holds the Baron's machine guns.
-The control column (joystick) of Richthofen's aircraft and his woolen flying boots can be seen at the Australian War Memorial in Canberra.

-The Australian National Aviation Museum has what is suspected to be the fuel tank of Richthofen's Dr.I, however there is no conclusive proof.
+The control column (joystick) of Richthofen's aircraft and his woollen flying boots can be seen at the Australian War Memorial in Canberra.
+The Australian National Aviation Museum has what is suspected to be the fuel tank of Richthofen's Dr.I, however, there is no conclusive proof.